 1/4 cup pure maple syrup

 Preheat oven to 400F.
 Whisk cornmeal, flour, baking powder and salt together in a large bowl.
 Add non-dairy milk, applesauce, maple syrup and sugar, if using, on top.
 Using a spatula, stir until just combined.
 Pour batter into a nonstick shallow 9″ pie dish, or other oven-safe dish.
-Bake for approximately 20 minutes or until a toothpick inserted into the centre comes out clean.
-It should read an internal temperature of 194.
+Bake for approximately 35 to 40 minutes or until a toothpick inserted into the centre comes out clean.
+It should read an internal temperature of 194 to 200.

 I left out the sugar, but included the maple syrup (which really makes it).
 It’s moist and lovely–hard to believe that there’s no oil in it at all!